-The Georgia Law Juris Doctor degree program is a full-time day program.
-First-year students may begin classes only in the fall semester. *Applications for the Fall 2013 entering class will be available September 1, 2012 on lsac.org.*
+The UGA School of Law Juris Doctor degree program is a full-time day program.
+First-year students may begin classes only in the fall semester.

 All applicants are required to apply online through LSAC.org.
-A completed School of Law application and all required supporting materials must be received by the School of Law Office of Admissions by April 1, 2013, in order to be considered for admission to the 2013 entering class.
-For priority merit scholarship consideration, applications should be completed and received in the Office of Admissions by February 1, 2013.
+A completed School of Law application must be received by the School of Law Office of Admissions by 11:59 p.m.
+ET on June 1, 2023 in order to be considered for admission to the 2023 entering class.
+All required supporting materials must be received by the School of Law Office of Admissions by June 30, 2023.
+For priority merit scholarship consideration, applications should be completed and received in the Office of Admissions by February 1, 2023.
 Applications received or completed after the deadline may be considered by the Admission Committee at its discretion.

 Applicants need not possess a baccalaureate degree at the time the application for admission is submitted.
-However, in order to register for classes, proof that the degree has been conferred is required.
+Except for 3+3 applicants, in order to register for classes, it is necessary to provide documentation the degree has been conferred.

 Application decisions are sent to applicants via regular U.S. mail; therefore, it is important that you provide us with any updates to the current mailing address submitted with your application.
 In addition, application decisions post immediately online.
-You can check your application status by registering for Inside Georgia Law.
-Decisions are made on a rolling basis as files become complete beginning in late fall and continuing through late spring.
+You can check your application status online.
+Decisions are made on a rolling basis as files become complete beginning in late fall and continuing through early summer.

 Items to accompany the application form include:

 Each applicant is required to provide a brief personal statement.

 All applicants are required to pay a $50 (U.S. funds) non-refundable application and processing fee.
 This fee must be paid online when applying through LSAC.org.